stucco/docs/docs/alignment.md

       ]
     }

-### Partial overlap cases (multiple nodes, some of witch match, but with additional nodes and/or edges.)
+### Partial overlap cases (multiple nodes, some of which match, but with additional nodes and/or edges.)

 ### Finding and merging matching nodes, without matching names (Missing or differing _id fields)